thewca/wca-regulations/wca-regulations.md

     - B1a) There is no inspection period.
     - B1b) The competitor supplies his own blindfold.
 - B2) Starting the attempt:
     - B2a) The judge resets the timer(s) and asks "READY?" as in [Regulation A3b1](regulations:regulation:A3b1).
+The competitor must be ready to start the attempt within one minute of being called, else he forfeits his attempt (DNS).
-    - B2b) The competitor starts the attempt by confirming his readiness and placing his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
+    - B2b) The competitor starts the attempt by confirming his readiness and placing his hands on the elevated sensor unit of the Stackmat.
+His fingers must be touching the sensors with palms down.
 Penalty: time penalty (+2 seconds).
     - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
     - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer (and also starting the solve).
         - B2d1) The competitor removes the cover from the puzzle after starting the timer.